tytydraco/yessleep/out/Everything_Beth_Left_Behind.md

 I didn't get up.
 But I looked under the door.

 This was a new floor.
 A new room with a new door, and yet, underneath it was a shadow.
-The Same shape of the same two feet, close together, right against the seam.
+The same shape of the same two feet, close together, right against the seam.

 "Priya.
 Look at the door."
 I said, shakily.